MicrosoftDocs/cpp-docs/docs/overview/2019/cpp-conformance-improvements-2019.md

 ### Syntax checks for generic lambdas

-The new lambda preprocessor enables some conformance-mode syntactic checks in generic lambdas, under [/std:c++latest](../../build/reference/std-specify-language-standard-version.md) or under any other language mode with **/experimental:newLambdaProcessor**.
+The new lambda processor enables some conformance-mode syntactic checks in generic lambdas, under [/std:c++latest](../../build/reference/std-specify-language-standard-version.md) or under any other language mode with **/experimental:newLambdaProcessor**.

 In Visual Studio 2017, this code compiles without warnings, but in Visual Studo 2019 it produces error *C2760 syntax error: unexpected token '\<id-expr>', expected 'id-expression'*: